Framework Category

 Has your organization reviewed recent audit findings to verify that your cybersecurity strategy effectively ensures compliance with both internal policies and external regulatory requirements?

-This question assesses whether your organization has a process to evaluate the effectiveness of your cybersecurity strategy through audit findings analysis.
+Reviewers want evidence that you use audit findings to test your cybersecurity strategy, confirming it keeps you compliant with both internal policies and external regulations.
 Regular review of audit results helps identify compliance gaps, validate control effectiveness, and determine if your security approach meets both internal standards and external regulations such as GDPR, HIPAA, or industry-specific requirements.

 Does your organization regularly evaluate the performance of cybersecurity roles to identify necessary policy improvements?